jadecobra/python_tdd_exercises/source/sleep duration.rst

        E       AssertionError: ['00:00'] != None

-  we change the expectation from :doc:`None </data structures: None>` and the test passes with the terminal showing us the :doc:`TypeError` that took us down this path
+  I change the expectation from :doc:`None </data structures: None>` and the test passes with the terminal showing us the :doc:`TypeError` that took us down this path

   .. code-block:: python

       E       TypeError: unsupported operand type(s) for -: 'str' and 'str'

-* but what we want is to split the string on a ``delimiter`` so we get the separate parts, something like ``["00", "00"]``, using ``:`` as our delimeter.
-Update the test to reflect our desires
+* but what I want is to split the string on a ``delimiter`` so I get the separate parts, something like ``["00", "00"]``, using ``:`` as the delimeter.
+Update the test to reflect the desires

   .. code-block:: python